AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/variableBlock/label.rst

 * You can use conditional labels, but try to avoid them, in particular for verbose labels (it makes translation more complicated).

+* Don't use conditional labels based on the value of that label's own variable.
+A label changing as its field is typed in will only confuse the user.

 * The labels must always match what's referenced in the text.
 Symbols, terminology, etc. must all be consistent.

 Example #1